wildgracevideo/wildgracevideo-website/content/services/services.md

     - Title: a brand clarity session
       description: I’ll take time to understand your brand, goals and current challenges.
 Together, we’ll craft a custom video strategy tailored to your business.
-(RELATE THIS TO A SPECIFIC PROBLEM); no more working with freelancers or influencers who don’t get your vision and damage your brand
       title: a brand clarity session
     - Title: complete production plan
       description: Based on our strategy session, I’ll handle all the video planning and shoot logistics—completely done for you.
-No stress, no hassle. (what it does for the client - how does this help them achieve something)
+No stress, no hassle.
       title: complete production plan
     - title: done-for-you content capture
       description: Cameras roll!
 We’ll capture all your content in one efficient,